philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 # Lifted Identity is Variables

 A nameless/semantic way to refer to variables is to use lifted identity functions.
+I did something similar here <https://www.philipzucker.com/z3_diff/> and the trick seems to show up again and again.
+It is also reminiscent of the perspective that on a manifold "x" "y" and "z" are just scalar functions from the manifold $M \rightarrow \mathbb{R}$.

 ```python
 X = lift([True, False, False], lambda x: x)